-Welcome to the seventh edition of the Finity Climate Risk Blog and the first of the decade, which focuses on an insight into why countries struggle with acting on decarbonisation and how thinking of the problem in an insurance context may be helpful.
+Welcome to the seventh edition of the Finity Climate Risk Blog and the first of the decade, which focuses on insight into why countries struggle with acting on decarbonization and how thinking of the problem in an insurance context may be helpful.

 Different types of science

 Many wonders why it seems so difficult to get a consensus on climate action given the nearly unanimous opinion of the scientific community on the general causes and effects of emissions on the climate.
 Part of the answer lies in the type of science one focuses on.
 While climate science may be clear, economic and political science is more complicated.
 When considering how different types of science look at climate risk, it helps to think about it in terms of timing and uncertainty, two issues the insurance community is well versed in.

 The Task Force on Climate-related Financial Disclosures (TCFD) groups climate risk into three broad categories, physical, transition, and litigation.

 Physical risk refers to the consequences of changes in either weather events or longer-term climate patterns, such as damage to assets or supply chain disruption.

 Transition risk refers to the consequences of changes to the economic, legal, or technological environment of policies required to achieve decarbonisation.

 Litigation risk refers to an entity receiving a lawsuit as a result of either direct action, or inaction, relating to climate risk.

 Generally, there is a trade-off between physical and transition risk.
 Taking strong action to reduce carbon emissions reduces physical risk from things like rising sea levels but increases transition risk from things like mandating electric vehicles.
 Conversely, taking minimal action on emissions reduces transition risk but increases physical risk.
 This is illustrated in the chart below.